Being Cabin Crew | The Ugly Truth Part 4

 The grievances referred to are grievances I submitted against Bart, Anna, Mia, Peter and Ven.

 Not having heard anything from the company I chased them up.
-By this point in time I’d had the grievance meeting with Brenda regarding my post.
-Unsurprisingly it had been upheld although she downgraded it from a final written warning to a written warning.
-For that reason I wasn’t dismissed.
+By this point in time I’d had the grievance meeting with Brenda regarding my tongue-in-cheek comment.

-Having spoken to my manager about the grievances I submitted he told me all seventeen crew line managers were currently dealing with at least two grievances so it may be some time before I hear back from anyone.
-This was at the beginning of Covid.
+Having spoken to my manager about the grievances I submitted he told me all seventeen Crew Managers were currently dealing with at least two grievances so it may be some time before I hear back from anyone.
+This was right at the beginning of Covid-19.

 I was subsequently told in an email by an Employee Relations Consultant that I could not raise a grievance regarding any matter that had already been investigated as part of my appeal.
 That meant I couldn’t accuse Bart and those with whom he colluded of lying because that was a significant part of my appeal.
 I could therefore not do anything more about it.

-By the time of this email Covid was well underway and many staff were on furlough.
+By the time of this email Covid was well underway and many employees were on furlough.

 copy of text from correspondence

-Although I spoke to the union and sought legal advice regarding how to proceed, it was now really difficult because of Covid.
+Although I spoke to the Union and sought legal advice regarding how to proceed, it was now really difficult because of Covid.
 Not only was I still off sick but I was also shielding.
-A pre-existing condition I have meant I was in that wretched group classed as “clinically extremely vulnerable.”
+A pre-existing condition I have meant I was classed as “clinically extremely vulnerable.”

 Just a month or so later I was told I was being made redundant.
-At 53 years old and after being with the company for thirty years that’s not something you want to hear.
-Not only could I not work because of Covid and not being fit mentally but I was now being told when things improved I had no job to go back to.
+At 53 and after being with the company for thirty years that’s not something you want to hear.
+Not only could I not work because of Covid and not being fit mentally, but I was now being told when things improved I had no job to go back to.

 The company originally wanted to keep the holding pool open for twelve months but after negotiations with the Union agreed to extend it to twenty four.
 Many people were made redundant and were told they did not have a place in the holding pool.

-Returning to the investigation carried out by Brenda, the first thing she talks about is the time my post was submitted.
+In the investigation meeting conducted by Brenda that was carried out by telephone, the first she talks about is the time my post was submitted.

 During Fred’s investigation he tried hard to prove I was lying about deleting my post.
 He therefore focussed a huge amount of attention on the time it was submitted.
 I initially said I deleted it a short while afterwards.